skamal23/ReviewerExtractor/README.md

 # History
 The routines, snippets, and main code were developed by NASA Headquarters interns in the 2022-2023 internship period:
 * The [version 1](https://github.com/ninoc/ReviewerExtractor/tree/main/codeV1) was developed by Máire Volz during her internship at NASA HQ in 2022-2023.
-* The [version 2](https://github.com/ninoc/ReviewerExtractor/tree/main/codeV2) is the **most up-to-date** version of the code and it is the **only one** that will be maintained.
-It was developed by Mallory Helfenbein (NASA HQ intern 2023).
+* The [version 2](https://github.com/ninoc/ReviewerExtractor/tree/main/codeV2) was developed by several other NASA HQ interns, including Mallory Helfenbein (NASA HQ intern 2023).
+* The [version 3](https://github.com/ninoc/ReviewerExtractor/tree/main/codeV3) was developed by Iizalaarab Elhaimeur in 2024 and it is the **most updated** version of the coee.
-* The [LLM summarization model](https://github.com/ninoc/ReviewerExtractor/tree/main/LLM) was developed by Isabelle Hoare (NASA HQ intern 2023)
+* The [LLM summarization model](https://github.com/ninoc/ReviewerExtractor/tree/main/LLM) was developed by Isabelle Hoare (NASA HQ intern 2023), modified in Version 3.
 * The [GUIs](https://github.com/ninoc/ReviewerExtractor/tree/main/GUIs) were developed by Kaniyah Harris (NASA HQ intern 2023).

 # Code requirements
 The user needs an ADS API Access [Token](https://ui.adsabs.harvard.edu/help/api/), which enable unique users to access ADS.
-Other libraries needed include: nltk and pandas version 1.5.
-See [here](https://github.com/ninoc/ReviewerExtractor/blob/main/codeV1/ExpertiseFinder_README.txt) for a complete list of requirements to run the Expertise Finder.
+Other libraries needed include: nltk, ads.
+See [here](https://github.com/ninoc/ReviewerExtractor/blob/main/codeV3/README.md) for a complete list of requirements to run the Expertise Finder.
 Further requirements are listed in the LLM and GUIs directories.
 These are still **work in progress** and development is still ongoing.

 **Current files:**